By Tasha Mesina, Cindra Grooming Products

 Recommended Cindra Products for Golden Retrievers

-Below is a Golden-specific breakdown of which Cindra products work best, when to use them, and why.
+Here's a Golden-specific breakdown of which Cindra products work best and when to use them.

-Routine bathing Moisturizing Dog Shampoo Every 4–6 weeks (typical) Gentle cleansing that supports skin moisture and coat softness without heaviness
+Routine bathing: Moisturizing Dog Shampoo, every 4–6 weeks.
+Gentle cleansing that supports skin moisture and coat softness without heaviness.

-Post-bath hydration & slip Moisture Plus Conditioner After shampooing as needed Restores manageability and hydration without making the coat feel coated or sticky
+Post-bath hydration and slip: Moisture Plus Conditioner, after shampooing as needed.
+Restores manageability and hydration without making the coat feel coated or sticky.

-Between baths & light conditioning Maxi Care Leave-In Conditioner Weekly or as needed Adds softness and supports coat moisture between baths without heavy buildup
+Between baths and light conditioning: Maxi Care Leave-In Conditioner, weekly or as needed.
+Adds softness and supports coat moisture between baths without heavy buildup.

-Coat recovery & repair treatment Reconstructor Occasional treatment Helps support coat strength and recovery after heavy shedding, dryness, or environmental stress
+Coat recovery and repair treatment: Reconstructor, occasional treatment.
+Helps support coat strength and recovery after heavy shedding, dryness, or environmental stress.

 One of the biggest grooming mistakes Golden owners make is using the same shampoo every time, regardless of coat condition.
 A Golden's coat changes with seasons, swimming, coat blow, and lifestyle.